cointokio/coingecko-api-client/README.md

 `composer require cointokio/coingecko-api-client`

-## Usage
+## Use

 Include the main `class-client.php` file and create an instance of the `Client` class and use its methods to fetch data from the CoinGecko API.
 Each method represents a separate API endpoint and will either return a list of response data or a [WP_Error](https://developer.wordpress.org/reference/classes/wp_error/) object.
+Note that access to the CoinGecko API requires an API key.

 ```
 require_once '/your/cool/path/to/coingecko-client/class-client.php';

+/*
+ * There are two ways the Client class can use your coingecko API key:
+ *
+ * - Pass the API key to the Client class directly like in the example below.
+ * - Define a global COINGECKO_API_KEY variable.
+ */
-$client = new Cointokio\CoinGecko\Client();
+$client = new Cointokio\CoinGecko\Client( 'your-api-key' );

 /*
  * Use the ping() method to check the CoinGecko API status.